Meet our team of qualified experts

 Bob Wachtel has been rated as one of the top players in the world on the Giants of Backgammon list for the past 12 years.
 He is currently ranked No. 7 in the world in Performance Rating by the BMAB rating organization.
 Bob has won many tournaments around the world and has written two classic backgammon books.
 He has served for the last 6 years as the editor of the USBGF flagship magazine, PrimeTime Backgammon.
 We are proud to have Bob as a consultant to the Backgammon Learning Center.
 Bob will assist with lesson material and curriculum and will advise the BLC on the latest backgammon strategies and tools./p>

-Perry has won many tournaments, was a semi-finalist in the World Championships two times, was ranked as high as No. 2 on the US Tour.
-He is is a noted author, lecturer and teacher and was Executive Director of the U.S. Backgammon Federation.
+Perry Gartner, President Emeritus of the US Backgammon Federation is a co-founder of the BLC.
+Perry has won many tournaments in the US and overseas.
+He was a semi-finalist in the World Championships two times, won the World Championships Consolation, and was ranked as high as No. 2 on the US Tour.
+He is a noted author, lecturer and teacher.

 Fernando "The Prodigy" Neumark is known for his cunning and sharp play that developed at the young age of 12.
 Stationed out of Argentina, Fernando has aquired a deep understanding of backgammon over many years and has been putting his opponents to the test at tournaments around the world.
 Having already made his mark as the best player in Argentina, he looks to continue this trend in the US and abroad.